-- Child protections procedures, the Child Protection Policy, KCSIE Part 1 and the Code of Conduct: - Updates on changes to legislation, policy and procedures in the area of child protection; - Specific guidance in recognising signs of abuse, Child on Child, FGM, child trafficking and exploitation, child sexual exploitation, child at risk from extremism and radicalisation, domestic violence, e-safety (use of ICT, the internet and social media), forced marriage, violence against women and girls, involvement in gangs, drugs and neglect; - Training on procedure and processes for making referrals and what to do if child makes a disclosure. - Professional conversations to ensure there is an ongoing culture of vigilance. - Copies of all policies are accessible on the School shared W drive and the School website.
-Hard copies are kept main office. - DSL/DDSL undergo regularly (termly) training to ensure they have the knowledge and skills required to carry out the role.
+- Child protections procedures, the Child Protection Policy, KCSIE Part 1 and the Code of Conduct; - Updates on changes to legislation, policy and procedures in the area of child protection; - Specific guidance in recognising signs of abuse, Peer on Peer, FGM, child trafficking and exploitation, child sexual exploitation, child at risk from extremism and radicalisation, domestic violence, online safety (filtering and monitoring, use of ICT, the internet and social media), forced marriage, violence against women and girls, involvement in gangs, drugs and neglect; - Training on procedure and processes for what to do if child makes a disclosure and for reporting concerns and disclosures; - Professional conversations to ensure there is an ongoing culture of vigilance; - Copies of all policies are accessible on the School shared teacherdrive and the School website.
+Hard copies are kept main office.

+• DSL and DDSLs undergo regularly (termly) training to ensure they have the knowledge and skills required to carry out the role.

-11. VISITORS
+10. VISITORS